Contents:

 A short description for the reader who already knows Perl regexps: the

-replacements are carried out with the operator s///.
-You need to
+replacements are carried out with the operator s///

 script: